-Get to know the most exotic island in the Aegean.
-The island where the Venus de Milo was discovered, and one of the most impressive islands in the Cyclades.
-Volcanic rocks paint the beaches red, pink and orange.
-Sarakiniko and Kleftiko, with their white rock formations, emerald green waters and caves eroded by the sea, are steeped in stories of pirates.
-The catacombs, the exotic beaches, the multicoloured Klima, Emborios and Mandrakia, with their quaint buildings cut into the cliffs, and Plaka’s sunsets.
+The highlights of Milos seem endless: Sarakiniko and Kleftiko, with their white rock formations, emerald green waters and caves eroded by the sea, are steeped in stories of pirates.
+But they are rivalled by early Christian catacombs, an array of beaches and the multicoloured settlements of Klima, Emborios and Mandrakia, with their quaint buildings cut into the cliffs and Plaka’s sunsets.

 Climb until you reach its ruins and take the time to enjoy the panoramic view from the courtyard of Panagias Thalassitra.
 In Plaka’s archaeological museum, you’ll find the goddess of love herself; a life-size replica of the Venus de Milo.